gtap-dev/php/README.md

 ~~~

-Compound namespaces with a depth of more than two MUST NOT be used.
+Compound namespaces with a depth of more than two must not be used.
 Therefore the
 following is the maximum compounding depth allowed:
 ~~~php
 <?php